oracle/oci-ansible-modules/samples/block_volume/attach_connect_block_volume/README.md

 for the following variables in the `vars` section of `sample.yaml`:
 - instance_ad
 - instance_compartment
-- instance_image  # provide an OEL image
+- instance_image  # provide an OL image